Industry Comments On The California DMV’s Proposed Regulations On Autonomous Vehicles

 The California Department of Motor Vehicles (DMV) has now released the written comments submitted in connection with its formal rulemaking on proposed updated regulations governing autonomous vehicles.
 In addition to comments from trade and special interest groups, consumer advocates, and individuals, a number of industry participants submitted written comments on the proposed regulations.
 A public hearing was held on April 25, 2017 in which verbal comments were submitted as well.

 This article summarizes the key points made by industry participants in the written comments, by topic, and does not purport to cover all comments submitted or all points made.
-For a summary of the provisions of the proposed regulation itself, please see my earlier article here.

 Testing of Autonomous Vehicles

 Definition of Driverless Vehicles

 The regulations require a special permit for testing of “driverless” vehicles and additional requirements for deployment as well.
 Driverless vehicles are those “capable of operating without the presence of a driver inside the vehicle.”

 Ford notes that some autonomous vehicles capable of operating without a driver will initially be tested with a safety driver and suggests that the distinction should be made based on whether the car actually is “operating without the presence of a driver,” not whether it is “capable of” operating without a driver.